-- Head Start programs funding applications or changes to funding applications - Head Start programs budgets - Head Start programs policies and procedures - Program design and direction for KCHS families.
+- Head Start programs funding applications or changes to funding applications. - Head Start program budgets. - Head Start program policies and procedures. - Program design and direction for KCHS.

+Council members are elected to the Council by all parents voting for representatives from their center or program option for home-based families.
 Parent representatives must have children currently enrolled in KCHS.
 Parents continue their term of service until a new Council is seated each October, even if your child has transitioned to kindergarten.
 Federal regulations limit each member to serving a combined five, one-year terms.